-If it wasn’t for one of the events on Nov.
+If it weren’t for one of the events on Nov.
 26, there wouldn’t even be a National Hockey League to write a daily history column about.
 In addition to this, some of the greatest players to ever strap on a pair of skates made headlines on this date.
-Some hit personal milestones, some began incredible streaks and others said goodbye.
+Some hit personal milestones, some began incredible streaks, and others said goodbye.
+So, let’s hop aboard the THW time machine to relive all these great memories.

 Earliest NHL Moments